 E&EB 960a/b, Studies in Evolutionary Medicine Stephen Stearns, Durland Fish, Alison Galvani, Paul Turner This two-term course begins in January.
 Students learn the major principles of evolutionary biology and apply them to issues in medical research and practice by presenting and discussing original papers from the current research literature.
-Such issues include elactose and alcohol tolerance; the Hygiene Hypotheses and autoimmune disease; human genetic variation in drug response and pathogen resistance; spontaneous abortions, immune genes, and mate choice; parental conflicts over reproductive investment mediated by genetic imprinting; life history tradeoffs and the evolution of aging; the evolution of virulence and drug resistance.
-ECONOMICS 28 Hillhouse, 432.3575 www.econ.yale.edu/ M.A., M.Phil., Ph.D.
+Such issues include lactose and alcohol tolerance; the hygiene hypothesis and autoimmune disease; human genetic variation in drug response and pathogen resistance; spontaneous abortions, immune genes, and mate choice; parental conflicts over reproductive investment mediated by genetic imprinting; life history tradeoffs and the evolution of aging; the evolution of virulence and drug resistance.
+E&EB 961a, Studies in Evolutionary Medicine II Paul Turner ECONOMICS 28 Hillhouse Avenue, 203.432.3575 www.econ.yale.edu M.A., M.Phil., Ph.D.